 - The centrifuge is used in the film Spies Like Us.
 The heroes then go to lunch looking and sounding weird.

-- The movie Rocketman (about a manned mission to Mars) has one.
-When the Idiot Hero is riding it, he is so unaffected by the forces that the supervisors keep raising the speed, causing the seat to detach itself and goes plowing through several corridors.
+- The movie Rocket Man (about a manned mission to Mars) has one.
+When the Idiot Hero is riding it, he is so unaffected by the forces that the supervisors keep raising the speed, causing the seat to detach itself and go plowing through several corridors.

-- The infamous "Tequila" scene from The Sandlot involves a bunch of kids trying chewing tobacco to emulate their baseball idols, and then getting onto a fast spinning carnival ride.
-Vomit ensues.
+- The infamous "Tequila" scene from The Sandlot involves a bunch of kids celebrating their victory over a rival baseball team by going to a carnival.
+They try chewing tobacco for the first time to emulate their baseball idols, and then get onto a fast spinning carnival ride.
+Vomit ensues all over themselves and a girl sitting behind them.

 - In the Moonbeam series of picture books about a chimp at NASA, there is a scene where Moonbeam is put in one these machines, and spends the next few pages stumbling around bumping into things.